- KITCHEN & BAR

 Our most helpful resources for owning artisan crafted pieces

-SoLuna Copper Sinks come in four beautiful finishes or patinas.
-Here’s a guide to how these finishes are achieved, their characteristics and how you can expect them to age over time.
+SoLuna Copper Sinks come in five beautiful finishes, or patinas.
+Below is a guide on how each finish is achieved, it’s characteristics and how you can expect each finish to age over time.

-If after reading the following descriptions you still can't decide which copper patina is right for your situation, you can now order a sampler set of all four of our unique copper patinas and make the right decision!
-Click here for details.
+If after reading the following descriptions you still can't decide which copper patina is right for your situation, you can see them in person by ordering a set of 4” x 4” copper sample tiles, each with a different finish.

 Between several sinks finished in Café Natural though there can be quite a difference in tone.
 One sink finished in Café Natural may look similar to brown sugar, another may resemble mocha, and the hue of a third may be something like pumpkin pie.

 Your Café Natural finished sink will continue to change in tone and may develop some lighter and darker areas with time.
 You can maintain the even coloration by regular applications of Renaissance Wax or carnauba wax.